Part-time Adjunct Instructor - Carpentry Apprenticeship

 At Nicolet College our mission is to transform lives and enrich communities, and we see change as an opportunity to transform even more lives and to serve our communities even better.
 To accomplish this mission, we are redesigning higher education to serve today's learners in the most inclusive, creative, and flexible ways imaginable.
 Our community, employers, and students face many challenges, and Nicolet College is responding with innovative programs, strong employer partnerships, and student-centered practices.

 Under the general supervision of the Dean of Trade, Industry, and Apprenticeship, this individual is responsible for providing instruction and training to students in the Carpentry- Apprenticeship related courses.
 This position is responsible for the delivery of instruction and facilitation of student learning, and the on-going development of curriculum and learning strategies, which meet the needs of students and employers.
-We are recruiting for an instructor to teach the following courses in the Fall of 2020 and Spring of 2021:
+We are recruiting for an instructor to teach the following courses in the Spring of 2021:

 Spring 2021 - Carpentry Apprenticeship 4, Fridays, 7 am - 3 pm